SSWConsulting/SSW.Rules.Content/rules/do-you-create-a-migration-plan/rule.md

 Targeting both your current .NET Framework version *and* your future .NET version will give you the following information:

-* Expose any build errors you receive when trying to build for .NET Core
+* Expose any build errors you receive when trying to build for .NET
 * Expose any build errors you receive when trying to build for .NET Framework

 ::: greybox